© Crown copyright 2021

 From 6 April 2008 all shares of the same class, in the same company, are together called a ‘Section 104 holding’.
 You add together the costs of the shares in this holding: each share in the holding is treated as if acquired at the same average cost.

-There are a couple of circumstances in which shares won’t be regarded as becoming part of the holding.
+There are a couple of circumstances in which shares will not be regarded as becoming part of the holding.
 Mainly shares affected by the ‘bed and breakfasting’ and ‘same day’ rules (see below).

-Suppose you bought 12,000 Wilson & Strickland plc 25p ordinary shares as follows:
+Suppose you bought 12,000 Wilson & Strickland plc 25 pence ordinary shares as follows:

 |7 June 1979||2,000 shares|